-Best of Bagan: Top 15 Things to do in Bagan, Myanmar
+Best of Bagan: Top 15 Things to See and Do in Bagan, Myanmar

 Ride an Electric Bike to Tour Bagan

-Bagan, Myanmar promotes green tourism through electric bike usage.
+Bagan, Myanmar, promotes green tourism through electric bike usage.
 The uses of these bikes allow travelers to enjoy a quiet ride to their destinations.
-And while tourists can’t explore all the temples by using electric bikes in one day, it’s still a good experience to visit other parts of Bagan and to contribute in making it a greener place.
+And while tourists can’t explore all the temples by using electric bikes in one day, it’s still an excellent experience to visit other parts of Bagan and contribute to making it a greener place.

 Guided E-Bike Bagan Temples Half Day Tour

 - Visit the beautiful Shwezigon Pagoda and check out the marvelous Thatbyinnyu Temple.